While not compulsory for lawyers in New Zealand, many choose to hold Professional Indemnity insurance.

 Rule 3.4(b) of the Lawyers and Conveyancers Act (Lawyers: Conduct and Client Care) Rules 2008 requires a law practice to disclose its professional indemnity insurance (PI insurance) arrangements to its clients, including where PI insurance is not held.

 The rule’s purpose is to enhance client care.
-Clients are able to engage lawyers with the comfort of knowing that in the event that something goes wrong and the lawyer is at fault, there is insurance available to meet the claim.
+Clients are able to engage lawyers with the comfort of knowing that in the event that something goes wrong, and the lawyer is at fault, there may be insurance available to meet a claim.

 Following a review in 2020, the minimum indemnity limit is whichever is the greater of:

-PI policies ordinarily operate either on an aggregated basis or an ‘any one claim’ basis.
-An aggregated basis responds to multiple claims made in a policy period provided the aggregate value of those claims does not exceed the indemnity limit.
-An ‘any one claim’ policy responds, to the extent of the indemnity limit, in respect of each separate claim made in the policy period.
+PI policies ordinarily operate either on an 'aggregated' basis or an ‘any one claim’ basis.
+The former will respond to multiple claims made in a policy period provided the aggregate value of the claims met does not exceed the indemnity limit.
+The latter are more favourable.
+They will respond, to the extent of the indemnity limit, in respect of each separate claim made in the policy period.

-The purpose of an indemnity limit is to ensure that – for disclosure purposes – the insurance held is capable of covering more than one large claim made in a policy period.
+The purpose of an indemnity limit, for disclosure purposes, is to encourage lawyers to hold PI insurance that may be capable of covering more than one large claim made in a policy period.

 Where full disclosure is required, the Law Society considers the lawyer needs to disclose that no insurance is held or (where there is a policy) the name of the insurer(s), the indemnity limit, whether the indemnity limit applies to each claim, and the excess payable.